BitCannaGlobal/testnet-bcna-cosmos/instructions/stage5/task5.2.md

-## Extra points awarded (100) if you perform the following TXes correctly without a guide:
+## Points awarded (100) if you perform the following TXes correctly without a guide:

 From MT chain > Send utick > BC chain
 From BC chain > Send utick > MT chain

+No step-by-step instructoins will be provided.

 You should be able to do this by doing some research, or working together with other participants.
 Good luck!
 > Don't forget to note the TX HASHes in the Task Center.